 - enable consideration of different contract durations and the potential to stagger future tenders; and

 - should any of the 2017 audit services contracts need to be extended, provide a mechanism through which to undertake the procurement of services for the audits beyond 2023/24 or 2024/25.

 Additionally, the DPS will provide a potential option in the event of not receiving sufficient bids to the main audit services procurement.

 PSAA do not intend to use the DPS to procure replacements for auditor appointments made as part of the 2022 contract award before the end of the contract’s duration unless there is a specific reason for doing so.
 Such reasons might include the identification of an independence conflict, the breakdown of auditor-audited body relationship, or as a result of a supplier’s poor performance in line with agreed contract terms.

-The key characteristics of any procurement undertaken through the DPS are likely to be very similar to those used for the main procurement, for example the evaluation ratio of 20:80, price to quality.
+The key characteristics of any procurement undertaken through the DPS are likely to be very similar to those used for the main procurement.
 Clearly there will also need to be some differences, for example, to reflect that a DPS procurement may be for an individual audit, small group of audits or a more significant volume of work.
 All procurement documentation will be available when the Contract Notice for the DPS is published at the same time as the Contract Notice for the main procurement in early February 2022.